-Students transferring into a bachelor-degree program must earn at least 45 credits at Villa Maria College and half of all program credits.
+Students transferring into a bachelor-degree program must earn at least 30 credits at Villa Maria College.
 Students transferring into an associate-degree program must earn at least 15 credits at Villa Maria College.

 Course Load

 Students typically enroll in 15-16 credits per semester which allows them to complete an associate degree in four semesters (two academic years) or complete a bachelor's degree in eight semesters (four academic years).
 Most programs at Villa Maria College require 30-32 credits per academic year.
 Many students require more time for degree completion dependent on full- or part-time status, preparation for college, and academic success.